YoderNation/CSC264-Project/README.md

 npm init -y
 ```

--This will create a default package.json file, which we will now modify with:
+- This will create a default package.json file, which we will now modify with:

 ```
 npm init
 ```

--You will be presented with:
+- You will be presented with:

 ```
 {